20 Free Things to Do in La Jolla, California

 Free things to do in La Jolla: Ellen Browning Scripps Park

-AAA Magazine says that this is the most photographed spot in San Diego.
-Ellen Browning Scripps Park rests on a bluff above the beach with panoramic views and plenty of grassy areas to spread out for a picnic or a game of catch.
+AAA Magazine says that this is the most photographed spot in San Diego, and I believe it.
+Ellen Browning Scripps Park rests above the beach with panoramic views and plenty of grassy areas for a picnic or a game of catch.

 Also, the wind-blown trees here are said to have influenced Dr. Seuss’s truffula trees in The Lorax.
 His house in La Jolla overlooked this park (note that the tall one recently blew down and is no longer there).

-It’s adjacent to La Jolla Cove and Shell Beach while also walking distance to plenty of places to eat up on Prospect Street.
+It’s adjacent to La Jolla Cove and Shell Beach, while also within walking distance to plenty of places to eat up on Prospect Street.

 Ellen Browning Scripps Park